EradikAlien/API-Ecommerce/README.md

 Welcome to the Ecommerce API!

 This API is built using the Spring framework and is designed to be used as the backend for an ecommerce website or application.
-The API includes support for Google and Facebook OAuth2 authentication, as well as features for managing carts, categories, products, and wishlists.
+The API includes support for Google and Facebook OAuth2 authentication, SwaggerUI, Stripes, as well as features for managing carts, categories, products, and wishlists.

 ## Features

 - Google and Facebook OAuth2 authentication
+- SwaggerUI
+- Stripes
 - Cart management
 - Category management
 - Product management